 75% reduction by 2030

 90% reduction by 2040

-Climate change is one of the defining global challenges of our time, and we take our commitment to this challenge very seriously – as you can see!
-As an example of our dedication to this crucial fight, Scotland hosted the 2021 United Nations Climate Change Conference - known as COP26.
+Climate change and biodiversity loss are the defining global challenges of our time, and we take our commitment to this challenge very seriously – as you can see!
+As an example of our dedication to this crucial fight, Scotland hosted the 2021 United Nations Climate Change Conference - known as COP 26.
 Here, experts and leaders from around the world gathered to tackle climate change and protect the planet for future generations.

 At COP26, Scotland pledged £2m of the Climate Justice Fund to address loss and damage as a result of climate change.
 One year on, at COP27, the First Minister dedicated a further £5m, committed to specifically addressing non-economic and slow-onset loss and damage.
 With Malawi, Zambia and Rwanda, Bangladesh and fellow island nations in the Pacific, we are funding community resilience and sharing our climate change expertise.